Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Results of the Complete Framework

 In this section, we evaluate the proposed framework (using both the proposed PD and HAN).
 For that purpose, we use a MBOT mobile platform \cite{72} (see Fig.~\ref{fig:real_setup}\subref{fig:real_setup:mbot}), in a typical indoor work scenario, as shown in Fig.~\ref{fig:real_setup}\subref{fig:real_setup:rviz}.
 For the PD, we are using five distinct cameras: one onboard and four cameras fixed on the ceiling.
 Figures showing the images captured by the onboard camera and three of the ceiling cameras are shown in Figs.~\ref{fig:real_setup}\subref{fig:real_setup:camera1}-\subref{fig:real_setup:camera4}.

 For the validation, we consider the following experiments: \begin{list}{\bf Experiment \arabic{qcounter}:\ } { \usecounter{qcounter}} \item In the first experiments, the robot must avoid three standing people that are distributed along the main corridor of the environment, performing a slalom path to avoid entering in their personal space; \item The robot is navigating when encounters a slow walking person, which it must overtake.
 The goal is to verify if it respects constraints 3 and 6, Sec.~\ref{sec:used-constraints}. \item A person is seated on a couch, watching TV, and the robot wants to go across the room.
-The goal is to test if the robot respects constraints 4 and 5, Sec.~\ref{sec:used-constraints}. \item The robot navigates towards a person, to hand over some object.
+The goal is to test if the robot respects constraints 4 and 5, Sec.~\ref{sec:used-constraints}.
+The TV is an home automated device connected to the same network as the robot, when it is turn on the robot receives a signal through the network. \item The robot navigates towards a person, to hand over some object.
 The goal is to verify the modification of the personal space, constraint 3, Sec.~\ref{sec:used-constraints}. \end{list}

+Notice that, in Experiments 1 and 2 people are detected with Camera 1 to 3 (see Fig.~\ref{fig:real_setup:rviz}).
+In Experiment 3 we use Camera 4, which is in the testbed \cite{miraldo2015}.
+Finally, Experiment 4 uses Camera 3.
+The onboard camera is used in all experiments.

 Regarding the HAN throughout the experiments, the robot displayed a similar behaviour to the simulation in terms of trajectory execution.
 However, the parameters of the cost functions (\ref{eq:f1}), (\ref{eq:f2}), (\ref{eq:f3}), and (\ref{eq:f5}) needed to be adjusted.
 The values presented previously were derived empirically, taking into account: the values in the literature; the space restrictions of the real scenario, and our intuition of comfort distances.